The People’s Republic of China has not acceded to the Mine Ban Treaty.

 Production, transfer, and use

 In the past, China was one of the world’s largest producers and exporters of antipersonnel mines.
 Since 1997, antipersonnel mine production in China has been limited to mines with self-destruct and self-deactivation mechanisms, which are compliant with CCW Amended Protocol II.
 Officials told the Monitor in 2008 that production facilities were either idle, permanently closed, or converted to manufacture other products.
 In 2012, a Foreign Ministry official informed the Monitor that there was no ongoing large-scale production of antipersonnel mines, but a small number of new antipersonnel mines were produced for research purposes by the military.
 In November 2016, a Defense Ministry official confirmed earlier statements that non-self-destructing mines are no longer manufactured.
-He stated that some mines which were not self-destructing remained in their stockpile, but that these were being destroyed.
+He stated that some mines that were not self-destructing remained in their stockpile, but that these were being destroyed.

 In 1996, China announced a formal moratorium on the export of any mines that do not comply with Amended Protocol II.
 In practice, China is not known to have exported any type of antipersonnel mine in that time.
 Recently manufactured, Chinese-made, remotely-delivered Type-84 antivehicle mines were used in Libya in 2011 and in Syria in April 2014.